Roland Garros takeaways: Swiatek's winning streak hits 24

 The prevailing emotion Swiatek felt after the 1-hour, 54-minute win?
 Relief.

-"I'm just happy that I was super solid in the last game and didn't give any free points ... she used her chances and went for it every time I gave her a chance," Swiatek said afterwards.
+"I'm just happy that I was super solid in the last game and didn't give any free points ... she used her chances and went for it every time I gave her a chance," Swiatek said afterward.
 "It was a great match and I think pretty entertaining.
-We both played nice; I'm happy I'm through and happy with the performance."
+We both played nice.
+I'm happy I'm through and happy with the performance."

+But that wasn't the only impressive number that came out of the victory for Swiatek.

+She is now 38-2 in her first 40 matches at Roland Garros, tying queen of clay Chris Evert for the most main-draw wins at the tournament.
+She is also the sixth player to reach the Round of 16 in her first seven Roland-Garros appearances in the Open Era after Evert, Martina Navratilova, Gabriela Sabatini, Conchita Martinez and Monica Seles.

-To tie Monica Seles for the second-longest Parisian winning streak in the Open Era at 25, Swiatek will need to beat either No. 12 seed Elena Rybakina or 2017 Roland Garros champion Jelena Ostapenko -- the No. 17 seed against whom she is 0-6.
+To tie Seles for the second longest winning streak at the French Open in the Open Era at 25, Swiatek will need to beat No. 12 seed Elena Rybakina, who handled 2017 Roland Garros winner Jelena Ostapenko 6-2, 6-2.